opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

 - `mutually-exclusive: true` if only one child element should be visible at a time.
 - `mutually-exclusive-child: 0` the child element to be displayed.

+Layers can additionally have the path/link defined to QML files containing layer properties like form configuration, symbology etc.
+- `qmlstylefiles: "ilidata..."` if only one child element should be visible at a time.

+And one can define the source directly in the layers as well:
+- `provider: "wms"` defines the provider type (supported is `ogr`, `postgres` and `wms`)
+- `uri: "contextualWMSLegend=0&crs=EPSG...` defines the layer's source uri.

 The `yaml` file shown above results in a legend structure in *QGIS*.